jorgearanda/streamlines/README.md

 cannot enter square F from square B or E, and that the only way for a ship to enter square G is from square K.

-A ship can also spend two Action points to turn the card in the square it occupies 90 degrees in either direction to adjust the streamlines.

 Loading Up
 ----------